Mohd-Hamza-123/Python-Tutorial/questions/conditionals.md

    * It is divisible by 4 and not divisible by 100

 2. Write a program to check wether the last digit of a number (input by user) is even or odd ?

+3. Check if a given string is palindrome or not.

+4. Remove duplicate from a list.

+5. Input and email.

+   * email should have only one '@'
+   * no spaces allowed
+   * final email should be in lower case

+6. check if a number is decimal or not.